 YouTube is easily the most well-known video platform on the web.
 Launched in 2005, and then acquired by Google in 2006 for over $1.6 billion, the video service began its life mostly as a web-based PC service, allowing anyone to upload their creations for everyone to see and watch.
-When smartphones started becoming popular by the end of the 2000s, followed by the rise of smart TVs, YouTube apps followed, and its popularity exploded.
+When smartphones started becoming popular by the end of the 2000s, followed by the rise of smart TVs and mobile apps followed, and its popularity exploded.
 Google now says that over 1.9 billion users worldwide check out YouTube videos every month, and that over 70 percent of its video views come from mobile devices.

 Of course there’s a lot more to YouTub than just its core service.
-Google has branded many products with the YouTube name including YouTube Music, YouTube Premium and YouTube TV.
+Google has branded many products with the brand name including YouTube Music, YouTube Premium and YouTube TV.
 While they may share the same brand, they all have very different features.
 Here’s a look at all of the YouTube services that Google currently offers.

 YouTube (including YouTube Kids)

-The OG YouTube service is still massively popular and easily the most important of the YouTube services under the brand.
+The OG YouTube service is still massively popular and easily the most important of the services under the brand.
 Whether you’re just an average Joe or a massive company, anyone can upload their videos on the service and there are no fees for those who want to watch them either.
-Google does have certain rules over what kind of videos can be uploaded, including ones that are subject to copyrights infringements.
+Google does have certain rules over what kind of videos can be uploaded, including ones that are subject to copyright infringements.
 This has caused quite a bit of controversy for the service over the years, as some companies have attempted to remove videos that include content that’s not been approved by the copyright owner for posting.

 YouTube content makers can create channels to upload their original videos, and users can subscribe to those channels and be informed when new content goes live.
-YouTube users can also post comments under each uploaded video (if the creator allows them to do so).
+Those users can also post comments under each uploaded video (if the creator allows them to do so).
 Creators can also launch live streams of their content as well.
 Indeed, YouTube live streaming has become an effective way for companies to launch new products or promote their latest ventures to the rest of the world.

 YouTube creators can make money by using Google’s AdSense program, which normally puts in video ads in front of, or sometimes inside, their clips.
 They can also make money via banner ads placed on the bottom of their clips.
-Some YouTube creators can even set up subscriptions for their users, which allows them to upload special videos made just for their paying subscribers, along with other perks.
+Some creators can even set up subscriptions for their users, which allows them to upload special videos made just for their paying subscribers, along with other perks.

 In addition to the main YouTube app, Google also has a separate YouTube Kids app.
-This is basically a curated way for kids to surf YouTube videos that are made for the younger audience, with some extra parental controls.
-It’s not really a separate YouTube service; it’s more of a restricted version of the same service.
+This is basically a curated way for kids to surf videos that are made for the younger audience, with some extra parental controls.
+It’s not really a separate service; it’s more of a restricted version of the same service.

-While YouTube Music can be accessed in an ad-supported version for free, the real benefits come when you pay for a premium subscription.
+While Music can be accessed in an ad-supported version for free, the real benefits come when you pay for a premium subscription.
 For $9.99 a month, you can ditch the ads and listen to your favorite tunes without annoying breaks, and it also supports offline music listening via downloads, as well as playing songs in the background or while your phone screen is locked.
 If you are an eligible student, you can access the paid YouTube Music for just $4.99 a month.
 If you have more than one person in your family that wants to access it, there’s also a $14.99 a month tier that supports up to six family members in one household on one account.

-As with YouTube Music, students can sign up for YouTube Premium for a lower price; $6.99 a month.
+As with YouTube Music, students can sign up for Premium for a lower price; $6.99 a month.
 There’s also a family plan for $17.99 a month that covers up to six people on one account.

-YouTube TV, much like YouTube Music, is Google’s entry in an already crowded field of entertainment services.
+YouTube TV, much like Music, is Google’s entry in an already crowded field of entertainment services.
 This time, YouTube TV is taking on internet-based TV services like Sling, PlayStation Vue, DirecTV Now and others.
 Like those cord-cutting services, signing up for YouTube TV will allow you to watch live television from your smartphone, smart TV or other supported devices.
 Over 70 channels are available with the basic subscription, and that includes all of your local broadcast channels.
 YouTube TV is now available in the entire United States.